When Is the Best Time

 Dyrhólaey is pretty busy during the day in summer, especially in July and August.
 To beat the crowds and spot puffins, the best time to visit is either early morning or evening before the tour busses and day-trippers arrive or have left.

-Puffins at Dyrhólaey
+Can You See Puffins at Dyrhólaey

-These cute birds arrive at the cliffs for breeding in April and stay at least until the end of August, occasionally until mid-September.
+Yes, these cute birds arrive at the cliffs for breeding in April and stay at least until the end of August, occasionally until mid-September.
 Puffins are at the cliffs and close to the viewpoint in abundance in the morning and evening.
 They are out at sea to catch fish during the day.

+Puffins are the indication of spring.
+When they arrived from the sea the locals know the summer will start soon.
 If you plan to visit Iceland, May and June are lovely months with fewer holidaymakers.
 Some puffins are close up a sheer number in the distance.

 Weather in the South of Iceland